redis/redis-doc/topics/latency.md

 We call this kind of latency **intrinsic latency**, and `redis-cli` starting from Redis version 2.8.7 is able to measure it.
-This is an example run under Linux 3.11.0 running on an entry level server:
+This is an example run under Linux 3.11.0 running on an entry level server.

+Note: the argument `100` is the number of seconds the test will be executed.
+The more time we run the test, the more likely we'll be able to spot latency spikes.
+100 seconds is usually appropriate, however you may want to perform a few runs at different times.
+Please note that the test is CPU intensive and will likely saturate a single core in your system.

     $ ./redis-cli --intrinsic-latency 100
     Max latency so far: 1 microseconds.